Editorial Board

 James A. T. Lancaster (University of Queensland)

-James A.T.
-Lancaster is an intellectual historian who received his PhD from the Warburg Institute in the University of London.
-James is currently a UQ Postdoctoral Fellow at the University of Queensland, where he is undertaking three years of research for his next monograph on the pathologization of religion in seventeenth-century England.
-His publications include: ‘Natural Knowledge as a Propaedeutic to Self-Betterment: Francis Bacon and the Transformation of Natural History’ in Early Science and Medicine; ‘Natural Histories of Religion: A (Baconian) “Science”?’ in Perspectives on Science; and a chapter, ‘Francis Bacon on the Moral and Political Character of the Universe’, in his co-edited volume with Guido Giglioni, Francis Bacon on Motion and Power (Springer, 2016).
+Dr Lancaster is an intellectual historian who received his PhD from the Warburg Institute, University of London.
+He is presently Lecturer in Studies in Western Religious Traditions in the School of Historical and Philosophical Inquiry at The University of Queensland.
+As a member of the Editorial Board of the Oxford Francis Bacon critical edition, he has published on the philosophical and religious thought of Francis Bacon.
+His publications include: ‘Natural Knowledge as a Propaedeutic to Self-Betterment: Francis Bacon and the Transformation of Natural History’ in Early Science and Medicine; ‘Natural Histories of Religion: A (Baconian) “Science”?’ in Perspectives on Science; and a chapter, ‘Francis Bacon on the Moral and Political Character of the Universe’, in his co-edited volume with Guido Giglioni et al., Francis Bacon on Motion and Power (2016).

 Rhodri Lewis is Fellow, Tutor and University Lecturer in English at St Hugh’s College, Oxford.
 He has published a number of articles on early modern literary, intellectual and scholarly history, and is the author of two books: Language, Mind and Nature: Artificial Languages in England from Bacon to Locke (Cambridge: Cambridge University Press, 2007), and the forthcoming William Petty on the Order of Nature: An Unpublished Manuscript Treatise (Tempe, AZ: Medieval and Renaissance Texts and Studies, 2010).
 In addition to editing volume 5 of the OFB, he is presently at work on two projects: an edition of John Aubrey’s correspondence (with Kate Bennett and William Poole), and a monograph on the rise of the ‘man of letters’ from about 1600-1750.